sitmun/sitmun-application-stack/README.md

 # SITMUN Application Stack

 The **SITMUN Application Stack** is an example of how to deploy SITMUN as a multi-container application.
 SITMUN Application Stack is designed to work in development and testing environments.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 - You have a `Windows/Linux/Mac` machine.

-**Docker Compose** is a tool for defining and running multi-container applications.
-Compose simplifies the control of SITMUN application stack, making it easy to manage SITMUN services, networks, and volumes in a single, comprehensible YAML configuration file.
-Then, with a single command, you can create and start all the SITMUN services from your configuration file.
+- You have installed the latest version of [Docker CE](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), or [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Docker CE is fully open-source, while Docker Desktop is a commercial product.
+- You have installed [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
+- You have a GitHub account to [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+- You have a basic understanding of Docker, Docker Compose, and Git.
+- You have internet access in your machine to pull Docker images and Git repositories.

 ## Installing SITMUN Application Stack